Four Spices for Digestion

 —Hippocrates

 Food has always been a cornerstone of health, a truth known not only in modern nutrition but for thousands of years in Ayurveda, India’s ancient health science.
-In Ayurveda, both food and spices are understood not just for their taste or nutrient content, but for their energetic and therapeutic qualities.
+In Ayurveda, food is one three sub-pillars of life (traya upasthamba).
+Sleep, and lifestyle are the other two, and in this order: food, sleep, lifestyle.
+The main pillar of life is prana.
+Food and spices are understood not just for their taste or nutrient content, but for their therapeutic qualities.

 This particular spice blend was shared by my Ayurvedic teacher, Vaidya R.K.
 Mishra, a renowned Ayurvedic physician and herbal formulator, who was born into a family of Ayurvedic doctors dating back thousands of years.
 He emphasized individualized care, including personalized spice blends and teas.
-In this spirit, the following spice mix—often coined as 1166 mix with SV Ayurveda practitioners, offers general digestive support and is safe for most constitutions.
+In this spirit, the following spice mix, often coined as 1166 mix with SV Ayurveda practitioners, offers general digestive support, helping enhance absorption and assimilation of nutrients.

 Vaidya Mishra’s Spice Mix Recipe